cerylean/alexa/README.md

 ##### Bag-of-Words Model

-The Bag-of-Words Model is a simplifying representation of large amounts of text used in Natural Language Processing.
-It is also known as the vector space model.
-It transforms all the words in a set of documents into a single list of unique words and then creates a matrix, assigning each unique word to a column, and each document (in this case each review) to an individual row.
+The Bag-of-Words Model (known also as the vector space model) is a simplifying representation of large amounts of text used in Natural Language Processing.
+It transforms all the words in a set of documents into a single list of unique words.
+It then creates a matrix, assigning each unique word to a column, and each document (in this case each review) to an individual row.
 As you can see in a simplified version below, each field is then assigned a numerical value based on the number of occurrences of each word in that particular document.

 **Creating a list of unique words:**